solo-io/gloo/docs/content/guides/traffic_management/destination_selection/header_matching/_index.md

 ## Create a Virtual Service

 Let's create a Virtual Service with several header match rules.
 For simplicity, we'll set the path matcher to prefix on `/` to match all request paths.
+Note that when you use header matchers, you **must also specify a prefix matcher**, and the path you define in prefix matcher cannot contain any hyphens (`-`).

 <video controls loop>
   <source src="https://solo-docs.s3.us-east-2.amazonaws.com/gloo/videos/headermatch_createvs.mp4" type="video/mp4">